Aaron Burr: Conspiracy and trial

 The trial, which was presided over by Chief Justice John Marshall, began on August 3.
 Article 3, Section 3 of the U.S. Constitution requires that treason either be admitted in open court or proven by an overt act witnessed by two people.
 Since no witnesses came forward, Burr was acquitted on September 1, despite efforts by the Jefferson administration to exert its political influence against him in the trial.
 Burr was immediately tried on a misdemeanor charge and was again acquitted.

 Jefferson used his influence as president to seek Burr's conviction, leading the trial to be seen as a major test of the U.S. Constitution and the separation of powers.
 Jefferson challenged the authority of the Supreme Court and Chief Justice Marshall, who was appointed by John Adams and clashed with Jefferson over Adams' last-minute judicial appointments.
 Jefferson believed that Burr's treason was obvious.
 Burr sent a letter to Jefferson in which he stated that he could do Jefferson much harm.
 The case, as tried, was decided on whether Burr was present at certain events at certain times and in certain capacities.
 Jefferson used all of his personal influence in an attempt to convince Marshall to convict Burr, but Marshall was not swayed.
+Burr was found not proven to be guilty by the jury due to the lack of evidence against him.

 Historians Nancy Isenberg and Andrew Burstein write that Burr:

 was not guilty of treason, nor was he ever convicted, because there was no evidence, not one credible piece of testimony, and the star witness for the prosecution had to admit that he had doctored a letter implicating Burr.

 David O. Stewart, on the other hand, alleged that Burr was not explicitly guilty of treason, according to Marshall's definition, but evidence existed linking him to treasonous crimes.
 Bollman admitted to Jefferson during an interrogation that Burr planned to raise an army and invade Mexico.
 He said that Burr believed that he should be Mexico's monarch, since a republican government, in Burr's view, was not appropriate for Mexico.